 - Drink water regularly

 The treatment time for braces is usually between 18 – 24 months.
 This depends on how well your child takes care of their appliances.
 Even though they are seeing the orthodontist every 2 – 6 weeks to adjust their braces, your children still need to see the pediatric dentist at least every six months.

 It’s still possible to get cavities or gum disease with braces on.
 Because that can delay treatment time, it’s important to see the pediatric dentist regularly.
-Our kids dentist can help your child prevent such complications with routine cleanings and exams.
+Our kids dentist in Katy can help your child prevent such complications with routine cleanings and exams.
 Talk to your child’s orthodontist to learn more about dental hygiene with braces.